The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Discussion

-The only known substructure that could induce significant contamination in the region of the sky covered by our fields is the Sagittarius stellar stream.
+The most notable substructure that could induce significant contamination beyond 60~kpc in the region of the sky covered by our fields is the Sagittarius stellar stream.
 As previously mentioned, it could explain the increased density observed within 60~kpc, even though our fields are at higher latitudes than the main track of the Sagittarius stream.
-Specifically, the two most likely fields to be contaminated are Tile 1 and Tile 2, as they are closer to the main track of Sagittarius according to the \citet{2021MNRAS.501.2279V} catalog.
+Specifically, the two most likely fields to be contaminated are Tile 1 and Tile 2, as they are the closest to the main track of Sagittarius as traced by\citet{2021MNRAS.501.2279V}, with a distance of $\sim 13 \deg$ and $\sim 17 \deg$ respectively.
 If Tile 1 and Tile 2 were significantly contaminated by the Sagittarius stream, it would imply that the density contrast observed in the line of sight, when using Tile 1 as a comparison, is larger than shown in Figure \ref{fig:radial_b1_25} and that the density differential presented in Figure \ref{fig:lmc25_ra} would also be larger than shown.

+For the distance regime covered by the radial density profiles shown in section \ref{sec:radial}, we need to consider other nearby substructures that could contaminate the radial density profile, mainly the Hercules-Aquila cloud \citep[HAC,][]{hac}.
+This structure has been found to cover the region between $ 30^{\circ} < l < 60 ^{\circ}$ and $-45^{\circ} < b < 45 ^{\circ}$, at a heliocentric distance between 10 and 20 kpc \citep{hac, hac_comp}.
+This makes it possible that given the typical distance error of 10\% for nMSTO stars in our data some contamination might come from the HAC, particularly for Tiles 3 and 4, which are the ones closest in projection to the HAC.
+Given the distance to the HAC, it is very unlikely to have an effect on the density variation across the wake presented in section \ref{sec:ra_dens}, as there is a 40 kpc gap between the stars considered in Figure \ref{fig:lmc25_ra} and the edge of the HAC.